eecs130/spring2019/docs/syllabus.md

 | **8 Tutorials** | 8 x 5 Points [2] | 40 Points | 10% |
 | | | **400 Points** | **100%** |

-### Grading Notes
-1. First 3 homeworks worth 10 points.
-Last 3 homeworks worth 12.5
-2. You may miss one tutorial session without it affecting your grade.
-3. Project 2 has been re-weighted from 60 to 72.5 (as HW7 dropped).

 Final grades are assigned on a fixed scale: 93-100 is an A, 90-92.99 is an A-, 87-89.99 is a B+, etc. Final course grades will not be rounded or curved.
 {: .prose}

 We will not be using the final exam time for this class.
-Exam 2 will be on the last day of class (March 14).
-If you plan to leave town during or before finals week, it is your responsibility to make sure that you can submit your third project assignment on time to Canvas (that is, be sure that you will have a stable internet connection).
+However, you will have a final project presentation during the last day of your section, and you will be expected to attend.
+If you plan to leave town during or before finals week, it is your responsibility to make sure that you can submit your project assignment on time to Canvas (that is, be sure that you will have a stable internet connection).
 {: .prose}

 Homework will be approximately weekly.
 They are due at 11:59pm on the date specified.